Crocodile River Pools Safaris

 Crocodile Pools River Safaris was established in November 2018 and is the only boat safari opportunity available in Southern Botswana.
 The company’s formation was inspired by Mike Brooks first, 2011 book entitled Crocodile Pools Botswana – History & Biodiversity.

-Our services are river cruises, a small café and a venue for event photography, wedding shoots etc. We operate boat cruises every morning and afternoon of the week.
+Our services are river cruises, a deck café overlooking the Notwane River, and a venue for event photography, wedding shoots etc. We operate boat cruises every morning and afternoon of the week, except Mondays.

 A boat tour of a majestic 4km stretch of the Notwane River will provide you with a unique wildlife photographic experience.